2xs/pipcore-mpu/PipInternals.md

 * `findBlock`: finds a block in the current partition or in a child partition

-* `setVIDT`: sets the memory block containing the interrupt handlers
+* `setVIDT`: sets the VIDT (Virtual Interrupt Descriptor Table) address of the current partition descriptor or of the partition descriptor of one of its children

 * `yield`: switches context